seastar-consulting/checkers/README.md

 ### Custom Checks
 You can implement custom checks by registering them in the `checks` package.
 See the `checks/os` directory for examples.

+## License

+Checkers is released under the Apache License 2.0.
+See the LICENSE file for details.

 ## Development

 ### Makefile Targets